-4. Trustees' Report of the Year Ended 31 August 2020
+Trustees' Report of the Year Ended 31 August 2022

-The Trustees present their annual report together with the financial statements and auditor's report of the charitable company for the year I September 2020 to 31 August 2021.
+The Trustees present their annual report together with the financial statements and auditor's report of the charitable company for the year I September 2020 to 31 August 2022.
 The annual report serves the purposes of both a Trustees' report, and a Directors' report under company law.

 Nishkam School Trust (NST) operates 2 primary schools, I secondary school in the West Midlands and I all through school in West London.
+Its schools have a combined pupil capacity of 2940.
+Once all of the year cohorts at the London school have been taken up the Trust is on track for all schools to be full by 2024.

-1.1 Structure, Governance and Management
+Structure, Governance and Management